ogurecapps/iris-esb/README.md

 - `MessageType` - on what kind of message we wanna subscribe?
 It is a full analogy topic in the Kafka
 - `MessageLifetime` - when the message will expire?
 Can be different for each consumer
 ## Inbox REST API
 Each ESB should have a universal way to receive messages from external systems.
 Here it's a REST API.
 Universal means you can send any JSON payload to this API.
 The received JSON text will be deserialized into the Cache class and placed in the Inbox queue.
 IRIS ESB works with class objects, not `%DynamicObject`, for example, becouse validation of messages is one more important feature of the ESB pattern.
+And importing JSON text to the class, I believe, is the best way for it.

 So, to add a new custom message type, you need to create a class (or import it from some schema) that extends `Inbox.Message.Inbound` and describes the structure of your message (see samples in `Sample.Message.*` package).
 When you send a message to the Inbox API, set the name of this class as the `import_to` parameter.
 ### Inbox API testing